Apostolique/Vyne-Language/README.md

 loop {
     break;
 }
-//We end up here after the break.
+// We end up here after the break.
 ```

 In nested loops, it is possible to specify which loop to break out of using labels.